Frequently Asked Questions (and related topics)

 - Always include at least the date and county of the sighting.
 (Note: Flickr typically automatically shows the date for photos taken with nearly any modern digital camera.
 For older photos and scanned images, please manually add the date.)

-- Specific locations are welcome (and encouraged for common and widespread species), but are never required if you are uncomfortable sharing the precise site.
-Note that a general area (e.g., Patuxent River, Green Ridge SF) is usually perfectly fine.
+- Specific locations are very important, but are never required if you are uncomfortable sharing the precise site.
+Note that a general area (e.g., Patuxent River, Green Ridge SF) and the USGS quad name is usually perfectly fine.
 Do not post specific locations for very rare or sensitive species.
-Please avoid locations for orchids and ginseng due to overcollection.
+Please avoid locations for orchids and other vulnerable species (e.g., Wood Turtle) due to poaching concerns.
 You can always post the county and then e-mail/message us the specific location so we can add it to the database.
-(Remember that MBP only shows records to the county level.)

 - If your photo has been identified/verified by an expert, please include that in your photo caption!
-If confirmed on BugGuide, BAMONA, or similar, please include the link.
+If confirmed on BugGuide or by an expert elsewhere, please include the link.
 Don't be shy about sharing your verifications.
 No one is an expert on every group of plants and insects, and if someone boldly claims to never be wrong, we are sure they often are.
 Expert verification is critical to presenting high-quality data, and we have a responsibility for high quality!
 We consider regular inclusion of expert verification a sign of careful and experienced naturalists.

 - If submitting a plant photo and you're wondering about "countability" (established/naturalized/cultivated), include a sentence or two about what you saw (e.g., "At least 12 saplings growing along a wooded edge with no obviously planted individuals nearby.").